-By and large people close to Cranwell were delighted by the news that the Red Arrows were moving there, but the problem was the same as with all the other airfields: the station could not afford to stop its own intensive flying for six 30-minute periods daily to give the Red Arrows sole use of the skies overhead.
+By and large, people living in villages close to Cranwell were delighted by the news that the Red Arrows were moving there, but the problem was the same as with all the other airfields: the RAF College could not afford to stop its own intensive flying for six 30-minute periods daily to give the Red Arrows sole use of the skies overhead.
 And, of course, there was now the delicate PR problem of explaining why, if Scampton was to be closed because it was no longer needed, the Red Arrows were going to continue their training flying there and at a not insignificant cost.
 Curiously, the local media never asked that question, probably because they were so pleased that the Red Arrows would still be flying over Scampton.
 Nor, as far as I know, did the media question the cost of maintaining the runway at Scampton, necessary in case any of the Red Arrows needed to use it in an emergency, or the cost of maintaining fire and ambulance crews at Cranwell during the Red Arrows flying times.
 The media might also have asked how the MoD hoped to sell off the base to business concerns when the Red Arrows would be roaring overhead six times a day in winter, but they did not!

 It was clear, to us in the Red Arrows at least, that the decision to close Scampton had been taken hastily and without giving due thought, or any thought at all, to the consequences.
 One very, very senior officer, whom I bumped into socially two or three years later, cornered me and asked, "Are they still blaming me for closing Scampton?"
 I was forced to be honest.
 "Many people are, sir, but of course," I added tactfully, "that doesn't mean that they know the inside story of what led to that decision."
 "Suffice it to say," replied the very, very senior officer, with a resigned look on his face, "it was not my decision.
 I tried to warn people of the difficulties that it would create - but I was over-ruled."
 I looked at him with raised eyebrows, but he merely smiled and refused to be drawn further.
 It was that famous need-to-know principle at work again.

 Very soon, a lot of people became concerned about another home that might be needed.
 Guy Gibson's dog had lain in its grave just outside number two hangar at Scampton for 52 years.
 A lot of people thought that, if the base were to be sold off or abandoned, the dog should be exhumed and moved somewhere safe.
-"Grave doubts over dog's final resting place" was just one of the newspaper punning headlines that appeared in the spring of 1995.
+"Grave doubts over dog's final resting place" was just one of the newspaper punning headlines that appeared.
 There was a flood of letters to newspapers, Scampton and the MoD offering suggestions about what to do.
 Most of the letters arrived on the Station Commander's desk and he, Group Captain Chris Burwell, promptly sent them on to me for action.

-The main worry most people had was that if Scampton base was left unattended, then vandals would get in and rob or damage the grave.
-Suggestions included: making a shrine on the side of the A15 at the exact point where the dog was run over in 1943; moving the dog's remains to the Petwood Hotel in Woodhall Spa where the Dam Busters transferred after leaving Scampton and where their annual reunions were still held; reuniting the dog with his Master in the graveyard in Holland where Guy Gibson is buried; moving the dog's remains to East Kirkby, the home of a well-known aviation heritage museum and the airfield from which Gibson took off on the mission from which he never returned.
+The main worry most thoughtful people had was that if Scampton base was left unattended, then vandals would get in and rob or damage the grave.
+Suggestions included: making a shrine on the side of the A15 at the exact point where the dog was run over in 1943; exhuming and then moving the dog's remains to the Petwood Hotel in Woodhall Spa where the Dam Busters had transferred after leaving Scampton and where their annual reunions were still held; reuniting the dog with his Master in the graveyard in Holland where Guy Gibson is buried; moving the dog's remains to East Kirkby, the home of a well-known aviation heritage museum and the airfield from which Gibson took off on the mission from which he never returned.

 Inevitably the arguments started up again between those who maintained that the dog was never buried outside No 2 Hangar and those, including me, who maintain that he was.
-I had irrefutable evidence of that, as I related earlier in this volume.
+I had irrefutable written evidence of that, as I related earlier in this website (here).
 Sheffield University offered us an expert at locating human bones hidden underground.
 He had, apparently, recently helped the police in finding buried bodies connected with some gruesome murders.
 The writer thought that it ought to be possible to locate the dog's remains using the same technique.
 The Station Commander declined to take up that offer and I agreed with him: from a purely PR point of view it could have had the wrong outcome!

 In the end, it was decided to leave the dog at peace where he was buried, until such time as RAF Scampton was sold off when it would become a problem for the new owners.
 Group Captain Burwell was mightily relieved because that meant he no longer had to make, or be associated with, such a controversial decision.
 When I finally left Scampton in 2001 the dog's remains were still there and the grave was still lovingly tended, as it had been for many years, by a local resident, Mervyn Hallam.